cdepage/zerodep/CONTRIBUTING.md

 - prettier - for code formatting
 - eslint - code linter to catch software quality issues
-- jest - for unit testing and code coverage
+- vitest - for unit testing and code coverage
 - nx - for monorepo management
 - codefactor - for CI code linting
 - snyk - for security vulnerability analysis and reporting